Category: News

 Inside Iraq's hidden war

-From the Guardian: Adel says 10 Sunnis have been killed in his neighbourhood in the past month.
+Adel says 10 Sunnis have been killed in his neighbourhood in the past month.
 In retaliation 20 Shia were kidnapped and killed by Sunni insurgents.
-During one week the Guardian spent in Yarmouk in May, a grocer, his two brothers and a cousin, a school guard, a generator operator, and four ministry…
+During one week the Guardian spent in Yarmouk in May, a grocer, his two brothers and a cousin, a school guard, a generator operator, and four ministry of education employees, all Shia, were killed.
+Two Sunnis were killed in the same week.

 • Belgians Seek Roots of Racist Crimes